neo4j/neo4j-javascript-driver/README.md

  couple `onNext` invocations because records are streamed lazily by the database. `onCompleted` will not be invoked in this case

+## Parallelization
+In a single session, multiple queries will be executed serially.
+In order to parallelize queries, multiple sessions are required.

 ## Building

     npm install